miklevin/MikeLev.in/_posts/2025-06-24-living-readme-narrative-architecture.md

 as we cleaned them up as the world transitioned from Macromedia Flash Player... uh — I mean Adobe Flash Player, or is that Shockwave?
-Well, whatever TF it was, Steve Jobs killed it because iPhone and hating Adobe for dropping the Mac as the premium platform for Photoshop, haha!
+Well, whatever TF it was, Steve Jobs killed it because iPhone and hating Adobe for dropping the Mac as the premium platform for Photoshop, ahaha!
 Spiteful SOB.
 Anyhoo, that combined with Google's push of the now deprecated AMP protocol (Accelerated Mobile Pages) which was all just really a social engineering ruse to get us to unify our websites with mobile-first responsive design and CSS media queries so we had one